salesforce-misc/Vador/README.md

 ## `SimpleValidator` vs `Validator`?

 These types only differ stylistically.
 They are there to help developers focus only on their validation logic, not worry about boiler-plate and use a programming style (imperative or functional) that they are comfortable in.
 You can essentially use any Data type for your validators and in-fact you can even have a mix, based on your needs.
 Vader leaves the choice to the developer.
-If you are using a mix, there's a little *Stitching* job you need to perform, which we shall see in the DSL section.
+If you are using a mix, there's a little *Stitching* job you need to perform, which we shall see in the Util section.

 ---